scslab/lio-tutorial/day1slides/day1.md

 * Suppose you want to translate to a real language
     * Generally requires massive data sets
     * Untrusted code would at minimum need to do file IO
-    * Or maybe easiest send text over network to, e.g., Google translate
+    * Or maybe easiest to send text over network to, e.g., Google translate
 * Idea: use a *restricted* IO monad, `RIO`
     * Untrusted third party implements `googleTranslate` function